jaimeiniesta/openmaize-phoenix/README.md

 * config/dev.exs
   * configuring Openmaize
 * web/router.ex
-  * calling the Openmaize plugs
+  * calling the Openmaize module plugs
 * web/controllers/admin_controller.ex
+  * how authorization is handled -- using the plug functions from the AccessControl module
   * how the login GET request is handled
   * no logic is needed to handle the login POST request and the logout request
     * these are handled by the Openmaize.LoginoutCheck plug.
+* web/controllers/user_controller.ex
+  * more examples of authorization -- using the plug functions from the AccessControl module
 * web/templates/admin/login.html.eex
   * a login form